 As you get more plumbing reviews from satisfied customers, it will affect your bottom line favorably.

-Sometimes the plumbing contractor did a poor job and deserved to be criticized.
-Other times, the issue is more about communication and interpretation than action.
+Sometimes, the plumbing contractor did a poor job and deserved to be criticized.
+Other times, the issue is more about communication and interpretation.
 For example, if your billing agreement stated one thing, and the customer misinterpreted it, they might blame you for something you had no control over.

 It is important to note that customers often will contact you directly before taking their complaint online.
 It is best to resolve this dispute immediately so that the negative review is never published.
 If they post the review, keep things professional for the public eye.

 Anytime clients disagree over money, your company will hear about it online.
 We don’t have to tell you why handling your financial terms is imperative, but sometimes customers only hear what they choose.
 Resolving these cases over the phone or in person rather than in a public online forum is crucial.